 One of the most crucial parts of my weekly meal plan is my meal prep routine every Sunday.
-Spending a few hours in the kitchen is the assurance that I've got hard-boiled eggs for breakfast, grains for salad, and, best of all, that getting dinner on the table will be a lot easier in the week ahead.
+Spending a few hours in the kitchen means I've got hard-boiled eggs for breakfast and grains for salad, and that getting dinner on the table will be a lot easier in the week ahead.
 I shared my love for the Instant Pot a couple years ago, and now it's time to do it again — because it has single-handedly improved the way I meal prep.

 It's About More than Time